jurios/laravel-filters/README.md

                 For example, if you define `qf-` as a prefix, `qf-name` will be take from the array as a filter (and will filter by the `name` column) and `color` will be ignored as it doesn't start with `qf-`.

-### Default filter behaviour
+### 2.2 - Default filter behaviour explained
 When the filtering process starts, every item on the `input` array goes through the same process.
-Let's imagine that `$input = ['color' => 'red']` is the input array. `laravel-filters` will look for a custom method called `color` on the class `$filter_class`.
+Let's imagine `$input = ['color' => 'red']` is the input array. `laravel-filters` will look for a custom method called `color` on the class `$filter_class`.
 If it exists, then will apply what that method does (that's how you can define custom filters and overriding filters.
 We'll see it on detail in the following sections).
 In case a custom method doesn't exist, then default behaviour is fired: It will try to look for a column on the model's database table with the `color` name.
 If it exists, it will filter by that column.
 Otherwise, it will just ignore the filter.

+### 2.3 - Working with default behaviour using operators
 Until now, the default behaviour filter is filtering be equality.
 You can go further, and add an `operator` in order to change the comparison.
 Imagine you define this input: `$input = ['year' => '2000', 'year-op' => 'gte']`.
 When a filter has an `-op` suffix,